 - i) 'Children looked after' (in public care), and children previously 'looked after', but ceased to be so because they were adopted immediately following having been looked after. ( or became subject to a child arrangements order or special guardianship order).
-See note 1 - ii) Pupils permanently resident in the Admission Zone, i.e. the address at which the child is registered for child benefit, who express a preference for that school (proof of address may be required, see child's home address section) (Admission zone criteria not applicable to Outwood Academy Riverside) - iii) Pupils who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission.

-- iv.
-Children with exceptional social and / or medical reasons for attending the school, which in the latter circumstances are substantiated by the LA medical advisors.
+This includes those who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+See Note 1 - ii) Pupils who will have a brother and/or step brother and/or sister and/or step sister or the child of the parent/carer's partner living at the same address attending the school in the September of admission. - iii) Pupils with exceptional social and / or medical reasons for attending the school, which in the latter circumstances are substantiated by the LA medical advisors.
 A letter from the child's GP or other relevant professional such as a social worker must be submitted with the application.
 Social reasons do not include domestic arrangements such as parents working commitments or childcare arrangements.
-Only exceptional circumstances such as parents who have a disability, which may mean their child must attend a particular school, will be considered.
-(In this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application) See note 2. - v) Children who reside closest to a particular school, measured in a straight line.
+Exceptional circumstances such as parents who have a disability, which may mean their child must attend a particular school, will be considered.
+(In this instance a letter from the parent's GP or other relevant professional such as a social worker must be submitted with the application).
+The supporting letter should detail why the school (s) applied for is / are the only one (s) that can accommodate the child.
+See Note 2 iv) Children who reside closest to a particular school, measured in a straight line.

 The measure will be taken from the front door of the child's home to the main entrance of the school.